Lead Generation — 10 Strategies That Drive Inquiries in 2026

 - No navigation — zero distractions

 Benchmark: A good landing page converts 5-15% of visitors.
-If yours is below 3% — something is off.
+If yours is below 3% — something is off, and in our experience it's rarely the design.
+It's the offer or a form asking for too much too soon.

 5. Google Ads — Instant Leads